AyrtonHCook/sentinel-sysmon-lab/README.md

 | T1059.001 | PowerShell | Encoded PowerShell execution rule reviewed and tested |
 | T1110 | Brute Force | Failed login correlation rule validated against simulated brute-force activity |

+These mappings were embedded in the rule metadata so that incident responders can quickly identify which ATT&CK behaviours are being covered.
+Aligning detections to ATT&CK also helped me evaluate coverage breadth and ensured the lab speaks the same language as industry playbooks.

 ## Lessons Learned
-- Assigning Data Collection Rules is mandatory for AMA ingestion.
-- Sysmon requires explicit installation and DCR configuration to surface data in Sentinel.
-- `SourceSystem` labels can be misleading; validate using Category and Version fields.
-- Generating fresh telemetry on demand is the fastest path to detection testing.
+- Data Collection Rules must be targeted precisely; after observing delayed events, I confirmed that assigning the DCR directly to the virtual machine resolved the gap.
+- Sysmon delivers value only when both installation and DCR scoping are complete; missing either step leaves the Event table empty even though the service is running locally.
+- Cross-referencing the `SourceSystem`, `Category`, and `Version` fields provided a reliable way to differentiate AMA traffic from legacy agents during validation queries.
+- Generating on-demand telemetry by running small attack simulations accelerated analytic testing and gave me confidence in how Sentinel timelines reflect real user actions.

+Capturing these lessons means I can apply them quickly in internships or junior roles, helping teams avoid common onboarding pitfalls.

 ## Safe Handling / Cost Control
-- Disable or delete unused analytics rules after testing to prevent unnecessary alerting.
+- Disable or delete analytics rules when the lab is dormant to avoid unnecessary alert noise and preserve rule quotas.
-- Stop or deallocate the Windows 10 VM when the lab is idle to avoid compute charges.
+- Stop or deallocate the Windows 10 virtual machine when idle to reduce compute expenditure during study periods.
-- Remove the AMA extension and DCRs if the lab environment is being torn down permanently.
+- Remove the AMA extension and related DCRs before decommissioning the environment to prevent residual resource charges or stale configuration drift.

+Following these practices keeps the lab affordable for a student budget while maintaining readiness for future demonstrations.

 ## Case Study Link
-See [`CASE_STUDY.md`](CASE_STUDY.md) for a narrative walkthrough and evidence summary.
+See [`CASE_STUDY.md`](CASE_STUDY.md) for the narrative walkthrough, portal references, and evidence log supporting this summary.

 ## Supplementary Evidence (Screenshots catalogued externally)
-- `images/heartbeat.png` — KQL query against the Heartbeat table demonstrating AMA activity.
+- `images/heartbeat.png` — Heartbeat table query illustrating AMA activity.
-- `images/securityevent_ingestion.png` — SecurityEvent table results showing EventID 4688 process creation logs.
+- `images/securityevent_ingestion.png` — SecurityEvent results showing Event ID 4688 process creation logs.
-- `images/sysmondcr.png` — Data Collection Rule configuration targeting Sysmon operational logs.
+- `images/sysmondcr.png` — Data Collection Rule configuration capturing Sysmon operational events.
 - `images/detection_rules.png` — Sentinel analytics rules dashboard with custom detections enabled.
 - `images/alert_trigger.png` — Incident generated by the elevated command prompt analytic rule.

+These screenshots substantiate the checkpoints referenced throughout this document and allow reviewers to validate my findings rapidly.